Martin Luther Sought Reform and Unity

 The Church opposed Martin Luther and eventually excommunicated him

-Longing for unity, Martin didn’t want to see the church divided.
-But when reconciliation didn’t happen, he had no choice but to form a new church practice aligned with what the Bible taught and apart from the Church he loved.
+Longing for unity, Martin Luther didn’t want to see the church divided.
+But when reconciliation didn’t happen and he was excommunicated, he had no choice but to form a new church practice aligned with what the Bible taught and apart from the Church he loved.
 A new faction of Christianity emerged, one separate from the Catholic Church.

 In the end, Martin realized the changes he sought, but instead of the Catholic reformation he desired, he ended up with the Protestant Reformation he never intended.